 This editorial discusses two articles from the same edition of BioScience that address ecosystem management.

 Year of Science 2009 Resources: Sustainability and the Environment (May) (more info)

 A collection of teaching resources with sustainability as a common theme.

 Teaching Biology for a Sustainable Future (more info)

 An article by the American Institute of Biological Sciences on the importance of teaching sustainability.

 The School seeks "to promote, through education, research, and outreach, a transdisciplinary, systems–based approach to simultaneously improve economic, social, and environmental well–being."
-They offer a masters in sustainability and an MA in food studies as well as a residential summer program that is open to undergraduates.
+They offer a masters in sustainability and an MA in food studies as well as other programs that are open to undergraduates.

 Organizations and Institutes with Additional Resources

 National Socio-Environmental Synthesis Center